Ohio State vs. West Virginia: Sportsbook promo codes, odds, spread, over/under - December 30

 Ohio State vs. West Virginia: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 30

-The Ohio State Buckeyes (10-2) will be attempting to build on a seven-game home winning streak when taking on the West Virginia Mountaineers (5-7) on Saturday, December 30, 2023 at Rocket Mortgage Fieldhouse.
+The Ohio State Buckeyes (10-2) will be trying to build on a seven-game home winning run when squaring off against the West Virginia Mountaineers (5-7) on Saturday, December 30, 2023 at Rocket Mortgage Fieldhouse.
 It airs at 7:00 PM ET on FOX.

-You can check out odds, spreads, over/unders and more across multiple sportsbooks for the Ohio State vs. West Virginia matchup in this article.
+You can see odds, spreads, over/unders and more across multiple sportsbooks for the Ohio State vs. West Virginia matchup in this article.

 Ohio State vs. West Virginia Game Info